bjorntrondsen/rails_exception_handler/README.markdown

 You could of course store the error messages in the same database as the application uses, but one of the main purposes of this library is to enable you to easily store error reports from many applications in the same database, so I recommend you set up a separate dedicated database for this.

 The exception database needs a table called **error_messages**.
-Here's a migration script that you can use to create the table with the necessary fields:
+Here's a migration script that you can use to create the table with the necessary fields required for the default configuration:

 ```ruby
 class CreateErrorMessages < ActiveRecord::Migration